bundlewrap/bundlewrap/doc/groups.py.rst

 .. warning::

-	Be careful when defining conflicting metadata (i.e. dictionaries that have some common keys) in multiple groups.
 	BundleWrap will consider group hierarchy when merging metadata.
 For example, it is possible to define a default nameserver for the "eu" group and then override it for the "eu.frankfurt" subgroup.
 The catch is that this only works for groups that are connected through a subgroup hierarchy.
 Independent groups will have their metadata merged in an undefined order.

 |